Do Retrieval-Augmented Language Models Adapt to Varying User Needs?: Conclusion

 \section{Conclusion}

 We introduce an evaluation framework for RALMs that systematically assesses performance across diverse user needs and context settings.
-By decomposing user instructions into three generic user need cases (Context-only, Context-priority, Memory-priority) and three context settings (Match, Conflict, Irrelevant), our framework provides comprehensive insights into model capabilities and limitations.
+By decomposing user instructions into three generic user need cases (Context-Exclusive, Context-First, Memory-First) and three context settings (Context Matching, Knowledge Conflict, Information Irrelevant), our framework provides comprehensive insights into model capabilities and limitations.
 Our analysis covers overall user requirements, case-level evaluations, and the impact of varying context contents across different context lengths.
 The findings highlight the need for user-centric evaluations and architectural innovations to enhance RAG system reliability and real-world applicability.